alt1f923/flightless/README.md

 # flightless
-personalized discord bot rewrite from python to rust
+personal discord bot rewrite from python to rust